 For e.x – if you are shooting something static, like the mountains or the forest.
 You also wanted that your camera should also not move and remain still.
 You can control this by using a self-timer.
 A few seconds self-timer will give pure justice that you are not touching your camera from hand and shooting.

 This is how the self-timer will going to play its role here.

-Ahh, that ends up with using Auto mode for landscape photography.
+Ahh, that ends up with using Auto mode for nature landscape photography.
 You are be going to understand this when you keep applying what you have learned.
 You can pick one topic every week from the listed above points and start shooting keeping in mind the week’s topic.
 This will help you understand the Auto mode concept in a few weeks and then apply altogether and keep practicing.
-You will really be going to feel much more confident when shifting to the manual mode.
+You will be going to feel much more confident when shifting to the manual mode.